 - On an actual cash value or replacement cost basis

 - If you have guaranteed replacement cost on your dwelling, limited coverage or if you have enough insurance on your dwelling.
 If your home is underinsured, and you have a claim due to a wildfire, just like any other type of claim, you will not be paid what you need if you were underinsured.

 - Exclusions of coverage or limits of insurance for your personal contents or landscaping, for example.
 Be sure and ask your insurance company if the limits apply in a fire claim, and ask about any additional coverage available to you.
 Sometimes you can purchase an endorsement on your policy to get the extra coverage you need.

 Will Insurance Pay Living Expenses Like a Hotel to Stay In When You Have Damage Caused By Wildfire?

 If your home is made uninhabitable by a covered risk, then you may be able to get compensation for your expenses.
 Additional living expenses are part of a homeowner, condo or renters insurance policy.
 This is the coverage you will need to be compensated for the increased cost of living due to a major claim or damage from a wildfire that makes your home uninhabitable.
-Learn more about additional living expenses coverage here.

 The coverage is usually limited to a certain amount which you can find listed in your insurance policy.
 Some insurance policies for high-valued homes may offer unlimited additional living expense coverage.